carbon-design-system/carbon-for-ibm-dotcom/packages/react/src/components/Masthead/README.md

 ReactDOM.render(<App />, document.querySelector('#app'));
 ```

-💡 If importing `carbon-components.min.css`, remember to import the `Masthead`
-styles after Carbon's `css`

 Add the following line on your `.env` file at the root of your project,
 [see more details](https://github.com/carbon-design-system/ibm-dotcom-library/tree/master/packages/styles#usage)